 It's a good guess that these chemicals build up in beeswax.

-Most of us work with feral bees, which we assume are Africanized.
+Most of us work with feral bees, which we assume are Scutellata (formerly known as Africanized).
 Dr. Wallace gave us an excuse to feel smug, when she said that Varroa does not impact them as much.
 She mentioned several reasons for this:

 - grooming behavior